5 key components of a top fraud detection software company

 Amid skyrocketing eCommerce, new fraud attacks are making the news regularly.
-Businesses are scrambling to shore up protection for revenue channels like click-and-pick, Buy Online Pick Up in Store (BOPIS), mobile experiences, and more, while also fortifying protection against new forms of digital fraud.
-From global enterprises to payment service providers and gateways, companies engaged in eCommerce are turning to top fraud detection software solutions for real-time, scalable fraud prevention that can enable digital innovations.
+Businesses are scrambling to shore up protection for revenue channels like click-and-pick, Buy Online Pick Up in Store (BOPIS), mobile order-ahead, and more while fortifying against new forms of digital fraud.
+From global enterprises to payment service providers and gateways, eCommerce companies are turning to top fraud detection software solutions for real-time, scalable fraud prevention that allows for digital innovations.

 - Supervised and unsupervised machine learning (forms of AI)

 - An orchestration hub

 While bad actors strive to be a step ahead of detection efforts, these elements allow for advanced, real-time protection.
 And with fraud detection in place, businesses can stop fraud, deflect chargebacks, prevent account takeover, and reduce false positives and customer friction.

 What is fraud detection software?

 Fraud detection software covers a range of cloud-based and in-house solutions aimed at protecting businesses from digital fraud.
 Companies that conduct business online — including eCommerce merchants, financial organizations, and insurers — may adopt a solution to protect their unique digital operations.
 Detection can take place at any point along the customer journey to protect against fraud in account creation, login, payments, and disputes.